How to Plan for Your Very First Camping Trip

 If you’re a nature watcher, bring binoculars.
 I like to bring my journal and sketchbook.
 Sometimes I think of great ideas I want to write down or see things I want to draw while I am enjoying nature's bliss.
 Books and card games are nice to have too.
 When you are packing, try to pack your car with things in the order that you will use them.
 This way you can easily access the things you need when you get to camp and it creates less headache.

+If you need help finding the perfect gear to get you started, reach out to a Camping & Hiking expert here on Curated for free, personalized advice and recommendations.
 I hope you have a wonderful time enjoying nature and what it has to offer!
 Please be respectful and don’t litter.
 Be sure to leave camp exactly the way you found it and put out your fire when you leave!